npgall/mobility-rpc/README.md

   * Invoke arbitrary methods or third-party libraries remotely, even if they were never designed for RPC

 **Powerful Design Patterns**
-  * Take advantage of design patterns which are not possible with conventional RPC
+  * Take advantage of application architectures which are not possible with conventional RPC
   * As well as the classic code mobility paradigms: remote evaluation, code on demand, mobile agents (see [Wikipedia](http://en.wikipedia.org/wiki/Code_mobility))

 **High performance**